-- (i) a British citizen, a British overseas territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Territory, or - (ii) a body incorporated or constituted under the law of any part of the Territory, and - (c) any person onboard a ship or aircraft that is registered in the Territory.
+- (a) any person in the Territory, - (b) any person elsewhere who is- - (i) a British citizen, a British overseas territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Territory, or - (ii) a body incorporated or constituted under the law of any part of the Territory, and - (c) any person onboard a ship or aircraft that is registered in the Territory.

-(2) Article 7(3), 7(4) and paragraph 3 of Schedule 2 also apply to any relevant person mentioned in those provisions (and for this purpose "relevant person" has the meaning given in article 7(6) and (7)).
+(2) Article 7(2) and paragraph 3 of Schedule 2 also apply to any relevant person mentioned in those provisions (and for this purpose "relevant person" has the meaning given in article 7(4) and (5)).